Unfortunately, many people are still not fully aware of the science of substance use disorder.

 A survey of prison medical directors suggests that most do not know about the benefits of using medications in addiction treatment.
 When prisoners do receive treatment, it usually consists of only behavioral counseling or detoxification.

 The lack of access to effective treatment means that reconviction rates remain high.
 When substance users leave prison, many turn back to crime to sustain their addiction.
-This perpetuates a circle of crime and conviction that is devastating to the prisoners themselves and their victims and comes at a substantial social cost.
+This perpetuates a cycle of crime and conviction that is devastating to the prisoners themselves and their victims and comes at a substantial social cost.

 Bias and Experience